 Art and Design has a high profile within the Academy.
-There is imagination and innovation running through all areas of the curriculum and a high level of involvement in extracurricular activities with clubs and exhibitions.
+There is imagination and innovation running through all areas of the curriculum and a high level of involvement in extracurricular activities and clubs and exhibitions.
 We view this as an essential contribution to Academy life and a great benefit to the students and staff alike.

-In the Creative Arts Curriculum Area we endeavour to foster students' sensitivity to and their understanding and enjoyment of Art and Design.
+In the Creative Arts Curriculum area, we endeavour to foster students' sensitivity to and their understanding and enjoyment of Art and Design.
 We aim to provide students with skills, knowledge and confidence in each area and develop their enjoyment of Art and Design through an active practical involvement in the creative elements of each discipline.

 We feel that Art and Design is an essential element in a balanced education, allowing personal expression, personal development, creative and real practical involvement in the subject.
 Students gain confidence and a real appreciation of each other's talent.